Winnti Scenario: Biotech R&D Espionage

 - Alert on outbound HTTPS volume anomalies exceeding 10 GB per week to any single external destination.

-Debrief question: “What does this mean for your organization’s readiness when 847 GB of R&D data can leave via port 443 over 3 months without a single DLP alert?”
+Debrief question: “What does this mean for your organization’s readiness when ~7 GB of R&D data can leave via port 443 over 3-4 weeks without a single DLP alert – and the core IP collections were just starting to be targeted when CFCS tipped you off?”